Programs & Services

 How We Work

 We welcome our clients in a cheerful, non judgmental atmosphere.
 After signing in, our guests are given the opportunity to select an abundant amount of produce, breads, buns, baked goods and miscellaneous items.
 A one week supply of Diapers for babies, toddlers, and adults are available to qualified families.
-Toiletries are provided as available.
+Feminine Hygiene (period supplies) and toiletries are provided as available.
+On days when supervision is available, kids have their own place to play while parents sign in and shop.
 Guests are able to use a shopping cart and select their own items from our "market" including produce, breads, bakery, dairy, meats, poultry, and fish as available with the assistance of our hosts.
 There are often cakes and pies available for families to select as well.

 There is never a charge for items that we distribute.
 About 90% of the food and supplies we receive comes from gracious donors, Feeding America and local retailers.
 The remaining 10% is provided by the USDA and The Federal Emergency Assistance Program (TEFAP).
 All of our workers are volunteers, there are no paid employees within the Walworth County Food Pantry system.